Nei1TH/DeadlineMonitor/README.md

 # Deadline Monitor

-A clean, minimalist, and "Obsidian-like" macOS deadline tracking application built with **SwiftUI**.
+A clean and minimalist macOS deadline tracking application built with **SwiftUI**.

 Deadline Monitor gives you full control over your data by storing everything in a local JSON file (Vault).
 It features a beautiful countdown interface, urgency-based color coding, and automatic cleanup of old tasks.